Google Ads Keyword Match Types Explained 2023

 You would type the keyword into your Ad Group with quotes around a phrase that must appear in a search query.
 You would type in a modified broad match keyword like this: “sample keyword here“.

 My Opinion on Exact Match: They will give you the most relevancy and the best targeting for your ads and landing pages.
+Understanding keyword intent can further enhance this by ensuring you are addressing the specific needs and stages of the customer journey.
 However, you will have less overall search volume.

 Exact Match Example: You would type in your keyword and surround it with quotes in your Ad Group.
 You would type in an exact match keyword like this: [sample keyword here].